Bjorn Reino Olsen, MD, PhD

 In 1985 Dr. Olsen was appointed the Hersey professor of anatomy and cellular biology at Harvard Medical School; this was changed to Hersey professor of cell biology when the Anatomy and Physiology departments were merged to form the Department of Cell Biology.
 Since 1996 he has also been senior member of the staff at the Forsyth Institute and professor of developmental biology at HSDM, where he is now dean for research.

-Dr. Olsen has published more than 350 papers in professional journals.
-He is a member of and has held leadership positions in several professional organizations, including the International Society for Matrix Biology (as one of the founders and as president), and serves or has served on the editorial boards of several major journals, including the Journal of Cell Biology, Journal of Biological Chemistry, and Development.
-He is currently editor-in-chief of Matrix Biology and founder and editor-in-chief of BioMed Central’s Journal of Negative Results in Biomedicine.
+Dr. Olsen has published more than 400 papers.
+He is a member of and has held leadership positions in several professional organizations, including the International Society for Matrix Biology (as one of the founders and as president), and serves or has served on the editorial boards of several major journals, including the Journal of Cell Biology, Molecular Biology of the Cell, Calcified Tissue International, Current Opinion in Cell Biology, Journal of Biological Chemistry, Developmental Dynamics, Bone and Development.
+He has been editor-in-chief of Matrix Biology, and founder and editor-in-chief of BioMed Central’s Journal of Negative Results in Biomedicine.

 Fields of Interest